rudolffu/qsofitmore/README.md

 #### Apply `q.Fit()`

 Derived quantities of narrow and broad lines, including FWHM, sigma, EW, and integrated flux (area), are calculated during the fitting process and stored in the output fits file.
-By specifying `MC = True` when calling `q.Fit()`, the code will also calculate the uncertainties of these quantities using Monte Carlo simulations.
-The uncertainties are stored in the output fits file as well.
+By specifying `MC = True` when calling `q.Fit()`, the code will also calculate the uncertainties of these quantities using Monte Carlo simulations using whichever backend (lmfit or kmpfit) is active.
+These Monte Carlo uncertainties are saved to the output fits file alongside the best-fit values.

 ```python